vovyl/My-Wallet-V3-Android/README.md

 `CMD + ALT + L` and running `./gradlew ktlint` locally.
 You can if you so wish run `./gradlew ktlintFormat` which will fix any style violations.
 Be aware that this may need to be run twice to apply all fixes as of 0.20.

+## Commit message style

+Use git change log style.

+Where you have access to Jira, you should apply the git hooks with `./gradlew installGitHooks`.
+This enforces the git change log style with Jira references.

 ## Tests

 Unit tests for the project can be run via `scripts/ci_unit_tests.sh`.
 This also generates coverage reports.